 What is the procedure for enforcement of foreign judgments pursuant to such conventions, treaties or arrangements in your jurisdiction?

-Under the Statutory Regime the judgment creditor must apply to the Royal Court to register a foreign judgment, and the application may be made ex parte to the Judicial Greffier (an officer of the Royal Court).
+Under the Reciprocal Enforcement Regime, the judgment creditor must apply to the Royal Court to register a foreign judgment.
+The application may be made ex parte to the Judicial Greffier (clerk of the Royal Court who carries out certain judicial functions).

-That application must be supported by an affidavit which, among other things, must exhibit a certified copy of the judgment issued by the original court (and a certified translation where appropriate) authenticated by that court’s seal.
+The application must be supported by an affidavit which, among other things, must exhibit a certified copy of the judgment, issued by the original court, authenticated by that court’s seal.
+If the judgment is not in English or French it must also be accompanied by a certified or authenticated translation into English.

-Once a foreign judgment has been registered, notice in writing of that registration must be served on the judgment debtor by personal service if within the jurisdiction (unless otherwise ordered by the Royal Court or the Judicial Greffier), or if outside the jurisdiction then in accordance with the rules applicable to service of Jersey process outside Jersey.
-It is important to note that personal service within Jersey must be carried out by the Viscount (the executive officer of the Royal Court).
+Once a foreign judgment has been registered, notice in writing of that registration must be served on the judgment debtor by personal service if within the jurisdiction (unless otherwise ordered by the Royal Court or the Judicial Greffier).
+Personal service within Jersey must be carried out by the Viscount (the executive officer of the Royal Court).
+If the judgment debtor is to be served outside the jurisdiction, the notice must be served in accordance with the rules applicable to service of Jersey process outside Jersey, save that leave to serve out of the jurisdiction is not required.

 - full particulars of the registered judgment and the order for registration;